Tatwi/QBasic/MISC/README.md

 **BNCYCRC2.BAS**
 A bouncy circle that makes use of screen memory page flipping to smooth out the animation.

+**CLRS.BAS**
+Dsiplays the 16 colours used by QBasic in screen modes 0 and 7.

 **MOVE#.BAS**
 Playing with the movement of an object and redrawing the screen.